 - Economy: X

 In the above example with the two Qantas flights, Flight #1 still has many seats still available in all fare classes, and even some award availability in First, Premium Economy and Economy.
 On the other hand, Flight #2 is sold out in First & Business and has only one Premium Economy left for sale at the full “W” fare price.
 That flight will probably depart full and there is almost no chance of getting an upgrade.

 In general, more expensive airfares earn more points.
 But on the other end of the spectrum, some fare classes may not earn any points!
 This is especially the case if you’re crediting to a partner airline’s frequent flyer program.

 - Some Malaysia Airlines, Qatar Airways and Cathay Pacific Economy fare classes do not earn any Qantas points or status credits

-- Qantas “E” class tickets do not earn any miles when crediting to most partner airline frequent flyer programs including American Airlines AAdvantage miles or Alaska Airlines Mileage Plan
+- Qantas “E” class tickets do not earn any miles when crediting to most partner airline frequent flyer programs including American Airlines AAdvantage, British Airways Executive Club and Alaska Airlines Mileage Plan

 - Malaysia Airlines Business and First class fares earn Qantas points & status credits at the much lower “Flexible Economy” rate

 An easy way to check how many points you’ll earn with each fare class is to use the Where to Credit website.

 Some fare classes also cannot be upgraded using frequent flyer points.
 If it is eligible for an upgrade, your ticket type may also determine how many points are required.